 Could it be that we are sabotaging our success because of stories other people have projected on us that make us feel shameful about ourselves and our bodies?
 I want to address this very real issue and explore how you can use hurtful messaging you may have received about your body and turn it around as a powerful resource for you.

 Your life experience is special to you.
 All our challenges are our teachers.
 When I hit up on a challenge, I ask myself “What can I learn from this situation?
 How can I leverage it to thrive?”

-Shonda Rhimes said in her book, Year of Yes, to normalize your life.
+Shonda Rhimes encourages readers in her book, Year of Yes, to normalize their life.
 I love that.
-You are not wrong, awkward, weird, ugly, bad, stupid…. whatever you tell yourself or people have told you.
+This basically means you are not wrong, awkward, weird, ugly, bad, stupid…. whatever you tell yourself or people have told you.
 You are you – made in God’s infinite wisdom, having an experience that only you can have in the way you are having it for a purpose that is much greater than you.